Which cars score most impressively in the Euro NCAP testing? Here's a look at the safest cars you can buy in the UK.

 When the time comes to purchase a new car, you want to think about more than simply how many miles to the gallon you’re going to get.

-How safe the vehicle is, and how well it will protect the occupants ‒ and other road users ‒ from being caught up in an accident is also of crucial importance.
+How safe the vehicle is, and how well it will protect its occupants ‒ and other road users ‒ from being caught up in an accident is also of crucial importance.

-One way to getting an insight into the safety of a vehicle you’re considering buying comes via the testing conducted by the safety experts at Euro NCAP.
+One way of getting some insight into the safety of a vehicle you’re considering buying comes via the testing conducted by safety experts at Euro NCAP.

 What does Euro NCAP look for?